🔼The name Hillel: Summary

 🔼Etymology of the name Hillel

-The name Hillel comes from one of the root-verbs הלל (halal):
+The name Hillel comes from the verb הלל (halal):

-For a meaning of the name Hillel, all the sources we usually consult go with the verb הלל II (halal II), meaning to boast or praise.
+For a meaning of the name Hillel, all the sources we usually consult interpret the verb הלל (halal) with praise.
 Hence NOBSE Study Bible Name List reads He Has Praised and BDB Theological Dictionary has the similar He Hath Praised.
 Jones' Dictionary of Old Testament Proper Names sees in our name a noun and simply reads Praise.